-Lea Hough is able to assist voluntary aided schools to obtain funds for building repair and improvement works from the funds allocated to their Diocese via the Local Education Authority Coordinated Voluntary Aided Programme (LCVAP).
+Lea Hough is able to assist voluntary aided schools to obtain funds for building repair and improvement works from the funds allocated to their Diocese via the School Condition Allocation (SCA); a method of obtaining funds that was formerly known as Local Education Authority Coordinated Voluntary Aided Programme (LCVAP).

 The types of project that can be applied for are fairly wide ranging and include repairs schemes such as replacement windows or re-roofing, internal alterations/remodelling, safeguarding, extensions, replacement central heating boilers, etc.

 There is always an over-subscription of bids for SCA funding and as such, preparing and submitting a thorough and detailed application will provide the best chance of bid approval.
 Lea Hough’s education sector team are able to offer support in securing investment due to our extensive experience in the funding field in the educational sector.

 If an application is approved, Lea Hough’s team will also provide the school with a full project management service.
 The services involved can include specification of works, drawings, tenders, applying for Building Regulations, getting Planning Permission if required, appointing suitable contractors, liaising with the Diocese, looking after all accounts and certifying payments, all the while ensuring the building work meets agreeable standards and timeframe targets.

 Lea Hough has a strong track record of attaining funding for voluntary aided schools – formerly via the LCVAP route and now via the SCA.
 Only recently, an application made on behalf of a primary school in Lancashire successfully attained funding from Blackburn CE Diocese for new boilers / central heating.
 A further successful bid made by our team on behalf of a primary school in Cumbria saw a bid for replacement windows approved by Carlisle CE Diocese.